Where We Work · Venice

 01

-Sixteen blocks of navigable canals with single-family homes on narrow lots — one of the most unique residential micro-markets in the United States.
+Sixteen blocks of navigable canals with single-family homes on narrow lots — one of the most unique residential micro-markets in the country.
 Inventory turns rarely; architecture ranges from 1910 bungalows to contemporary custom builds.

 02